sbazaz/uldaq/README.md

-## MCC Universal Library for Linux
+## MCC Universal Library for Linux (uldaq)
 **Info:** Contains a library to access and control supported Measurement Computing DAQ devices over the Linux platform.
 The UL for Linux binary name is libuldaq.

 **Author:** Measurement Computing

 ## About
-The uldaq package contains programming libraries and components for developing applications using C/C++ on Linux Operating Systems.
+The **uldaq** package contains programming libraries and components for developing applications using C/C++ on Linux Operating Systems.
 An API (Application Programming Interface) for interacting with the library in Python is available as an additional installation.
 This package was created and is supported by MCC.

 ### Prerequisites:
 ---------------
-Building the uldaq package requires C/C++ compilers, make tool, and the development package for libusb.
+Building the **uldaq** package requires C/C++ compilers, make tool, and the development package for libusb.
 The following describes how these prerequisites can be installed on different Linux distributions.

   - Debian-based Linux distributions such as Ubuntu, Raspbian